Anomaly Detection based on Markov Data: A Statistical Depth Approach: Statistical Depths of Multivariate Distributions

-Given a \(d\)-dimensional distribution \(P\) with expectation \(\mu_P\) and covariance matrix \(\Sigma_P\), the Mahalanobis norm of \(x\in\R^d\) with respect to \(P\) is defined as \(||{x}||^2_{\Sigma_P}=x^T \Sigma_P^{-1}x\).
-This norm, introduced in \cite{Mahalanobis1936}, and the distance defined by it, measures the distance between the point \(x\) and the distribution \(P\).
-Using this concept, the Mahalanodis depth is defined as:

-The Mahalanobis depth satisfies properties {\PropGeneralInvariance} through {\PropContinuityDepth} for general distributions.
-Additionally, for distributions with a regular covariance matrix, it also satisfies {\PropContinuityInProbUniform}.
+\textbf{Mahalanobis depth.} Given a \(d\)-dimensional distribution \(P\) with expectation \(\mu_P\) and covariance matrix \(\Sigma_P\), the Mahalanobis norm of \(x\in\R^d\) w.r.t. \(P\) is defined as \(||{x}||^2_{\Sigma_P}=x^T \Sigma_P^{-1}x\).
+This norm measures the distance between the point \(x\) and the distribution \(P\).
+The Mahalanodis depth is then defined as: \(MD_P(x)= \left(1+||x-\mu_P||_{\Sigma_P}^2\right)^{-1}\).
+It satisfies properties {\PropGeneralInvariance} through {\PropContinuityDepth} for general distributions, and it satisfies {\PropContinuityInProbUniform} for distributions with regular covariance matrix.
 Regarding the computation of its sampling version, the execution times are virtually independent of (moderate values of) $n$ and $d$ (the actual complexity being $O(n)$).
-For a detailed description of this depth as well as the properties it satisfies, see \cite{MM22}.
+See \cite{MM22} for more details.